rackspace-cookbooks/percona-multi/README.md

 There is no search function within this cookbook.
 The IP addresses of the master and slave nodes must be defined in attributes before it will converge.

-Also keep in mind that passwords have to be set via encrypted data bags as outlined in the [percona cookbook] (https://github.com/phlipper/chef-percona#encrypted-passwords)
+Keep in mind that passwords have to be set via encrypted data bags as outlined in the [percona cookbook] (https://github.com/phlipper/chef-percona#encrypted-passwords)

+Other points of note is that the master node must be inline before slave nodes can be attached to it.
+So build order becomes important with this cookbook.
+Your orchestration should build the servers, then the IP addresses should be set as attributes, then the master node should then be converged prior to converging the slave nodes.

 Attributes
 ------------